One of the greatest venture building success stories is GCash, one of the most popular mobile wallets in the Philippines.

 The QR code service helped triple the transaction value of GCash and double its users in 2018.

-And in the second quarter of 2022, over four out of five adults in the Philippines had a GCash account, or roughly 66 million users.
+And in the second quarter of 2022, over four out of five adults in the Philippines had a GCash account or roughly 66 million users.
 5.2 million merchants and social sellers accepted payments from the platform in the same period.

+The company has been attractive to investors worldwide.
 An investment by Bow Wave Capital in Mynt, GCash’s operator, brought the fintech platform’s valuation close to $1 billion in early 2021.

 Its valuation doubled in the same year.